 About the Author

 Elisabeth Schuler is the Founder of Patient Navigator LLC, a pioneering, full-service patient advocacy firm established in 2004 to help patients and families navigate illness and the U.S. healthcare system.
-She is a co-founder and past President of the National Association of Healthcare Advocacy Consultants and the winner of the 2012 Patient Advocacy Compass Award.
+She is a founding member and past President of the National Association of Healthcare Advocacy and the winner of the 2012 Patient Advocacy Compass Award.
 From 2011-2012, she was a member of the strategic planning task force at the University of Wisconsin’s Center for Patient Partnerships.
 In 2009, she was trained as an integrative oncology “Cancer Guide” by the Center for Mind-Body Medicine in Washington, D.C. and in 2011 she earned a certification in “Mind-Body Medicine” from the same organization.
 She has completed a continuing education course on conventional medicine at Georgetown University.
 In 2007, Elisabeth was trained as a Certified Senior Advisor (CSA)®.
 She has been a hospice bereavement counselor, launched a Parent Loss Support Group in 1991 and has facilitated grief support groups over many years.
 In June 2020, she earned her Board Certified Patient Advocate credential.